storj/docs/app/(docs)/object-mount/release-notes/page.md

     Object Mount Release Notes
 ---

-Release notes for Object Mount can be found over on our [Github page](https://github.com/storj/object-mount/releases)
+Release notes for Object Mount can be found over on our [GitHub page](https://github.com/storj/object-mount/releases)